 Online Learning Evaluations

-SET course and teaching evaluations will be replaced with Online Learning Evaluations (OLEs) for Semester One and Quarter Two, 2020.
-The OLEs will evaluate courses in the online environment with a modified questionnaire.
+SET course and teaching evaluations were replaced with Online Learning Evaluations for all students in Semester One and Quarter Two, 2020, and for online students only from Semester Two, 2020.

 Will there be both course and teacher evaluations?

-Teacher evaluation questions will NOT be included in the OLEs.
+Teacher evaluation questions are NOT included in the Online Learning Evaluations.
 This is because faculties have expressed a desire to minimise pressure on academic staff at this time, while still providing students with an opportunity to give feedback on their overall learning and teaching experience.
 In addition, it could prove challenging for students to identify the contributions of different staff in the online environment.

 Staff who DO wish to collect feedback on their teaching can see the section below on 'Other ways to collect feedback'.

-How will OLEs be set up and distributed?
+How are Online Learning Evaluations set up and distributed?

-Eligibility for an OLE will be determined in the same way as SET, ie eligible courses are those with an in-scope Primary Graded Component (PGC) and at least 10 enrolled students.
+Eligibility for an OLE is determined in the same way as SET, ie eligible courses are those with an in-scope Primary Graded Component (PGC) and at least 5 enrolled students.
+Online Learning Evaluations are used for students studying online and SET is used for on-campus students.
 Faculties may request courses to be excluded; the Academic Quality office will discuss requests with faculties on a case-by-case basis and can be contacted on email@example.com

 - To provide students with an opportunity to give feedback about their learning experiences in the online environment